tyjiang1997/awesome-Automanous-3D-detection-methods/README.md

-# Awesome-Automanous-3D-Detection-Methods
+# Awesome-Aut-3D-Detection-Methods
 ## note
-This repositorie is created for anyone who wants to do research about 3D detection in automanous scence.
-We will update the lateset papers as soon as possible.
+This repository is created to collect excellent works on 3D object detection for autonomous driving tasks.
+We will update the latest papers as soon as possible.
 ### keywords
 #### inputs
 __`monocular`__: monocular &emsp; __`stereo`__: stereo &emsp;__`lidar`__: point cloud &emsp;</br>